kiwismoothie/kiwismoothie/README.md

 - ⚡ Fun fact: I'm also a novel author.
 Will auto publish on amazon very soon!

+- 🤓 I'm also studiyng to get my final web dev <a href="https://www.francecompetences.fr/recherche/rncp/35653/">certification</a>!

 🎅 Happy Christmas holiday to you all!